John Rowland (Desperate Housewives): Season 6

 John reappears in the sixth season, set six years after the events of the fourth season.
-He is divorced from Tammy, but managed to get a huge amount of money from the divorce, so he now owns a restaurant.
+He is divorced from Tammy but managed to get a huge amount of money from the divorce and now owns a restaurant.
 John sees Gabrielle in the restaurant, along with Carlos, their daughters and their niece, Ana Solis.
-While Gabrielle looks like a mess, John notices how beautiful Ana is and is surprised that she is from Carlos's side of the family.
-When Gabrielle fixes herself up, Carlos suspects that she still has feeling for John.
-John offers to hire Ana as a waitress.
-Gabrielle declines, Carlos saying that this is because she is jealous.
-After consulting Carlos, John hires Ana.
+John is attracted to her and hires her as a waitress.

 When Gabrielle sees John dropping her off after work, she is furious with John for flirting with Ana and decides that she will now be picking Ana up from work.
 Gabrielle then finds out that Ana bought condoms, as she is in love with John, and she goes to the restaurant to tell him to leave Ana alone.
 John believes that Gabrielle still has feelings for him and kisses her after expressing that he can provide for her now; Gabrielle declines him yet again.
 Ana sees them kissing.
-Gabrielle tells her of the affair that happened many years before.
+Gabrielle tells her of the affair that happened many years before, and she ends things with John and quits her job.